tlevine/www.thomaslevine.com/README.md

 the big card is the title of the section.
 On a blog post, the big card is the title of the blog post.

+### Parameters
+`$square` is the base square for the layout in pixels.

+`$calling-card-long` and `$calling-card-short` are the long and short sides, respectively of a `big-card` in pixels.

+`$topic-card-width` is the width of a `little-card` in squares, including its half-square padding.

+The parameters could be refactors.

 ### Order
 The first row of the page is the `#nav`.
 It is always the following three `little-card` boxes, in this order